loomio/loomio_help/content/guides/consent_process/index.md

 <p style="margin-left:2em;margin-right:2em;margin-top:2em;margin-bottom:2em"><i><b>Example:</b> Someone strongly and emotionally objects to a proposal but can’t say much more than they really don’t like the proposal and won’t stand behind it.</i></p>

-To learn what to do to resolve these common pitfalls, check out [Round Sky’s website](https://roundskysolutions.com).
+To learn what to do to resolve these common pitfalls, check out [Round Sky’s Decision Making Toolkit](https://www.roundskysolutions.com/decisionmakingtoolkit/?utm_source=Loomio&utm_medium=partners&utm_campaign=DecisionMakingToolkit2019).

 ## Safe to try